 The Film: Lex and Scar meet.
 Lex gives Scar his weapon and kills an Alien with a spear; Scar shoots a corridor of Aliens.
 The Aliens disperse when they hear the Queen, and Scar prepares Alien armour for Lex.

 The Journey: The novel and script breakdown also show this was a more substantial scene, that was heavily reduced by the September 26th draft.

 Lex and Scar meet, but are overwhelmed by the number of Aliens.
 Scar opens up secret passageways by activating heiroglyphs on the walls.
 Once they’ve made their escape, Scar prepares Alien armour for both of them.

 Then the Aliens hear the Queen, and leave.

 The Film: Scar and Lex discover the Alien hive.
 After finding Sebastian and putting him out of his misery, Scar sets his wrist nuke and throws it into the pile of eggs.
 Scar and Lex run out of the pyramid and Lex sees a dark shadow at the end of the tunnel heading towards the surface.
 Aliens attack; one Alien wounds Scar and is killed by Lex.
 Before the others can get them, they take off on the sled up the tunnel to the surface just in time before the wrist nuke explodes.
 They outrun the explosion as the whaling station collapses behind them.

-The Journey: The first major difference is that while Scar still demonstrates the nuke in the hive, he doesn’t activate it.
+In the September 26 draft, the extra Predators are gone and Sebastian is cocooned to the wall.
+Scar still demonstrates the nuke in the hive, he doesn’t activate it.

 The Final Showdown …